orvedahl/finite-difference/Notes.md

 ### Notes
 Tox will bundle your package into a zip file (stored in the `.tox/dist/` directory) and each Python environment will use that zip file to install the package.
+This process is referred to as building the source distribution or `sdist`.
 So any files that were not placed into that zip file will be lost.
 Python has some default rules that determine what files are included, but you can manually adjust this using the `MAINFEST.in` file.